huggingface/blog/community-datasets.md

 Tasks can either be fully open or open to members of a particular Hugging Face Hub organization.

 If you want to be part of the first cohort, please join us in the `#data-is-better-together` channel in the [Hugging Face Discord](http://hf.co/join/discord) and let us know what you want to build together!
-You can also reach out via email to daniel at thiswebsit.co.

 We are looking forward to building better datasets together with you!